 The practice is concentrated on profitable corporate and finance work, so if property or litigation is your thing you'll need to look elsewhere.
 Bear in mind that however committed it is to the UK, decisions affecting your future are still made by partners thousands of miles away (one associate suggested that "the New York office is very domineering").

 So what do the workers think?
-Responses to our Firm of the Year survey have been mixed, but the firm placed a very respectable 25th in the RollOnFriday Best Law Firms to Work At 2022.
+Responses to our satisfaction survey have been mixed, but the firm placed a very respectable 25th in the RollOnFriday Best Law Firms to Work At 2022.
 There was praise for "exceptionally talented lawyers", "excellent salaries", "no billable targets" and "great views" from the Fetter Lane offices.
 But the main thing propping up the positive comments box is "the pay", though you can expect to be "made up to partner in the London office which is rare for a US firm" according to one insider.
-But criticisms included a lack of work life balance: "I'm expected to answer my work Blackberry when it rings in the middle of the night" grumbled one lawyer.
+Criticisms included a lack of work life balance: "I'm expected to answer my work Blackberry when it rings in the middle of the night" grumbled one lawyer.